pwall567/pipelines/README.md

 - `getResult()`: returns the result (the default implementation throws an exception)
 - `isComplete()`: returns `true` if all many-to-one sequences are complete, for example, all the bytes in a UTF-8 multi-byte sequence have been received
+- `flush()`: instructs buffering acceptors to flush data to their output

 ### Pipeline interface